odoo/documentation/accounting/payables/supplier_bills/assets.rst

 Odoo supports the following **Depreciation Methods**:

-- Linear
+- Straight Line
-- Degressive
+- Declining
-- Accelerated Degressive
+- Declining Then Straight Line

 .. note::
    The server checks once a day if an entry must be posted.
 It might then take up to 24 hours before